violetbi/sds-271-fp/README.md

 1. `data`: Data loaded from a CSV.
 2. `regions`: Dict containing region codes as keys and countries as values.
 3. `df_region`: Initialize as `None` to store the result of data aggregation by region and year.
+4. `df_split`: Initialize as `None` to store the result of splitted dataframes due to multiple indicators.

 ## Methods